spcourse/monopoly_dict/monopoly_config/content.md

     checkpy monopoly_dicts

 Every time you complete a step, you will pass more of the check.
-Running the tests after this first step should net you two green checks! <!--TODO check if this is correct -->
+Running the tests after this first step should net you three green checks!

 ### Step 1: Replacing the function headers